Advice and resources : Request for Help process guidance for professionals

 Supporting the child or young person straight away

-There are many things that might look like possible autism or ADHD but are not.
-This can include things like hearing, speech and language difficulties, learning difficulties, depression and anxiety, bullying and emotional worries.
-It’s important, therefore, to carefully consider these possibilities before thinking about requesting an autism/ADHD assessment.
+There are many things that might look like possible autism or ADHD, but are not.
+This can include things like a hearing problem, speech and language difficulties, learning difficulties, depression and anxiety, bullying, and emotional worries.
+It’s important, therefore, to carefully consider these possibilities before thinking about requesting an autism or ADHD assessment.

 What help is available now?